Frequently Asked Questions

 There are no additional fees for this service, except mattresses.

 How do I dispose of a mattress?

-Providence residents and property owners can dispose of their old mattresses and box springs directly at the Department of Public Works’ Convenience Center at 700 Allens Avenue on Thursdays from 3-7PM and Saturdays from 7 AM – 1 PM.
+Providence residents and property owners can dispose of their old mattresses and box springs directly at the Department of Public Works’ Convenience Center at 700 Allens Avenue on Saturdays from 7 AM – 1 PM.

 How many items can I have collected in one day?

 You may schedule up to 3 items per unit for service.

 Where do I place the bulky items and large appliances for collection?

 Place your items at the curb in front of your residence beside your Big Green Can and gray trash container.
 Whenever possible, place your items so as to allow passerby room to use the sidewalk.